Back to Blog

 Replicate Prediction batches Unlimited (queued) Model-dependent PNG, WebP

-Wireflow API Pipeline-native batch Configurable Usage-based Any format
+Wireflow API Pipeline-native batch 10 exec/min, up to 200 req/min (Enterprise) Usage-based credits Any format

 const prompts = [